Using Teleport with OpenSSH

 sshd

 version 7.4 or above installed, but not Teleport.
-The SSH port on this host must be open to traffic from the Teleport Proxy Service host. - Make sure you can connect to Teleport.
-Log in to your cluster using
+The SSH port on this host must be open to traffic from the Teleport Proxy Service host. - To check that you can connect to your Teleport cluster, sign in with

 CA pin sha256:abdc1245efgh5678abdc1245efgh5678abdc1245efgh5678abdc1245efgh5678